ArielJiang1/Creative-Coding-Tutorial/Final/README.md

 Think of a class as a blueprint for a type of family member.
 For example, there might be a "Parent" class that defines the characteristics and behaviors common to all parents.
 Since we already have "function", why do we need OOP?

+An object is like a specific instance of a family member.
+So, if we have a class called "Seed", an object would be a specific parent, like "seed1" or "Sarah."

 ### The Basic Structure
 To define a class, you will use

 There are three basic methods inside a class: